AIE-Lafayette/SummerCamp3D/README.md

 ![CameraSecondView](Images/CameraSecondView.png)

 Our camera is in the right position, but our player is still hard to see since our player and floor are the same color.
 We can add some color to the world by creating materials.
 In the project tab at the bottom, create a new folder called "Materials" by right clicking in the folder view and selecting Create -> Folder.
 Inside this folder, create a new material by right clicking again, but this time selecting "Create -> Material".
 Name the material "PlayerMat".
 If you select the material, you should see options for modifying the material on the right in the inspector.
 Click on the option labeled "Albedo" to adjust the color.
 I'm going to make the color of my player blue.
 Next, set the "Metallic" and "Smoothness" sliders to 0.
-This will make the player look less like plastic.
+This will make the player look less shiny.

 ![PlayerMatSettings](Images/PlayerMatSettings.png)

 To apply the material, simply drag the material on to the player in the scene.
 Repeat the same steps for the floor.
+You can set the floor color to be whatever you like.

 # Adding Player Movement
 Now that our playing field is set up, we can start adding some movement to our game.
 In the project tab at the bottom, create a new folder called "Scripts" by right clicking in the folder view and selecting "Create -> Folder".
 Inside this folder, create a new script by right clicking again, but this time selecting "Create -> C# Script".
-Name the script "PlayerMovementBehaviour".
+Name the script "PlayerMoveBehaviour".
 Modify the script so that it looks like this:

 ![PlayerMove1](Images/PlayerMove1.png)